awsdocs/aws-kms-developer-guide/doc_source/programming-key-policies.md

 ------

-## Getting a Key Policy<a name="get-policy"></a>
+## Getting a key policy<a name="get-policy"></a>

 To get the key policy for a customer master key, use the [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation\.

 GetKeyPolicy requires a policy name\.
 The only valid policy name is **default**\.

-In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.
+In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.

 ------
 #### [ Java ]